fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

 _TODO: Mention the versions that are required (if any), or at least the ones we used for testing._

+#### Installing required prerequisites using `conda`

-The easiest way of getting all these installed is using [`conda`](http://conda.pydata.org/docs/).
+The easiest way of getting all the prerequisites installed is using [`conda`](http://conda.pydata.org/docs/).
+The `conda` installer allows you to create dedicated Python environments very easily (similar to Python's `virtualenv`, but in a much cleaner and more powerful way).
+It also allows to install non-Python packages and thus provides an easy way of making OOMMF available.

-Since conda does not touch your system installation and installs everything in a local directory (in a subfolder of your home directory by default), you can even do this temporarily to test this repository and then delete the conda installation folder again, which will bring your system.
+Since conda does not touch your system installation at all and installs everything in a local directory (in a subfolder of your home directory by default), you can even use conda temporarily to test this repository.
+Afterwards you can delete the conda installation folder again, which will bring your system back into the original state.

-The following instructions assume that you are using `conda`.
-If this is not the case you will have to install the required dependencies manually or via the package manager of your operating system.
+Use the following steps to install `conda` and create a conda environment containing all required dependencies.
+(If you do not want to use `conda` then you will need to install these manually or via the package manager of your operating system.)

-- Install `conda`.
+1. Install `conda`.
 There are two options for this

   - Install the [full Anaconda Python distribution](https://www.continuum.io/downloads).
     This is almost 300 MB in size but comes bundled with a lot of Python packages useful for scientific computing.